kylekatarnls/uglify/README.md

 use NodejsPhpFallback\Uglify;

-// Require the composer autload in your PHP file if it's not already.
+// Require the composer autoload in your PHP file if it's not already.
 // You do not need to if you use a framework with composer like Symfony, Laravel, etc. require 'vendor/autoload.php';